harshkumar1/curation-and-promotion/README.md

 # Description
-This repository is designed to create 1 pipelineSource per directory.
-Each pipelineSource will create 2 pipelines.
+This repository is designed to create one pipeline source per directory.
+Each pipeline source will create two pipelines.
 One pipeline is for curation (caching something from remote to local) and the other pipeline is for promotion and distribution.

 ## to use
 see above for prerequisites.